 Over 66 percent of federal IT users surveyed say they don’t trust the security of their mobile devices, pointing to another advantage of virtualization tools that can provide scalable and secure end-user connectivity to agency data centers.

-Download the tech brief, “Boosting workforce productivity — and network security — virtually,” for more on the challenges virtualization can help agencies overcome, and the opportunities it presents to improve productivity and security, both in the data center and at the endpoint.
+Download the special report, “Boosting workforce productivity — and network security — virtually,” for more on the challenges virtualization can help agencies overcome, and the opportunities it presents to improve productivity and security, both in the data center and at the endpoint.

 For more on improving government workforce productivity and security, see FedScoop’s Public Sector Innovation Priorities series.